 \subsection{Summary}

-Fig.~\ref{Ch5_Summary} concisely organizes the key developments of general graph embedding techniques (i.e., the inner part of the Fig.) and recommendation models based on these techniques (i.e., the outer part of the Fig.), respectively.
-Apparently, all the three categories of techniques can be applied in the recommendation, in which case those based on meta path and deep learning are the broadest ones.
-Relevant research in recent years has concentrated on taking into account temporal factors when embedding general graphs and also on preserving the multiplicity of heterogeneous graphs.
+Fig.~\ref{Ch5_Summary} concisely summarizes the key developments of general graph embedding techniques (\textit{i.e.}, by the inner timeline in the figure) and recommendation models based on these techniques (\textit{i.e.}, by the outer timeline of the figure), respectively.
+Apparently, all the three categories of general graph embedding techniques can be applied in recommendation, in which case those based on meta path and deep learning are the broadest ones.
+Relevant research in recent years has concentrated more on taking into account the temporal factors involved in a general graph and also more on representing the multiplicity of heterogeneous graphs.

-Integrating general graphs with user-item bipartite graphs by linking their co-existing nodes appearing in more than one graph is a direct strategy for performing general graph embedding techniques on the recommendation.
-However, this strategy could dilute the significance of user nodes and item nodes resulted from the diversity of node types in general graphs.
-It seems that using the attention and self-attention mechanism to highlight the two most salient node types (i.e., user and item) of the recommendation is a promising focus.
+Integrating general graphs with user-item bipartite graphs by linking their co-existed nodes is a direct strategy for providing the bedrock of employing general graph embedding techniques in recommendation.
+However, this strategy could dilute the significance of users and items as a result of the diversity of nodal types in a general graph.
+It seems that resorting to the attention and self-attention mechanisms as means to highlight the two most salient nodal types (\textit{i.e.}, users and items) in recommendation is a promising focus.